Blizzard/heroprotocol/README.md

 ## License

-Copyright (c) 2020 Blizzard Entertainment
+Copyright 2020 Blizzard Entertainment

-Open sourced under the MIT license.
+Source code for this project is released to the public under the MIT license.
 See the included [LICENSE](LICENSE) file for more information.